x-square/analytics/23-11-psychology-experience.md

 ---
-title: 'Psychology for Better User Experience'
+title: 'Psychology for Better Customer Experience'
 author: 'Chiawei Wang'
 date: 'November 2023'
 date-format: 'MMMM YYYY'
 ---

-`This document introduces what psychology concepts can be applied for better user experience.`
+`This document introduces what psychology concepts can be applied for better customer experience.`

-# Psychology for Better User Experience
+# Psychology for Better Customer Experience

 Humans have a built-in way of understanding the world, and psychology helps us understand it better.
-Researchers and designers can apply this knowledge to fashion user-friendly experiences.
-Rather than expecting users to adjust to a design, we can use psychology principles as a compass to craft designs that align seamlessly with human nature.
+Researchers and designers can apply this knowledge to fashion friendly experience.
+Rather than expecting cusotmers to adjust to a design, we can use psychology principles as a compass to craft designs that align seamlessly with human nature.

 # Mind and Behaviour